 Malware protection

-This feature protects against malicious content that tries to execute on your endpoints.
+Malware Protection protects against malicious content that tries to execute on your endpoints.
 Malware comes from many sources, such as downloads, external drives, and email attachments.
 We recommend leaving Malware Protection on.
+Malware Protection is always enabled on Macs using Real-time protection.

 Block untrusted applications